 Key team members, such as Executive Producers and Directors, get a special place on the Call Sheet.
 With the exception of Episodic Productions, these will likely remain the same across Call Sheets, so adding them to the template is suggested.
 These names can be reordered by dragging and dropping them in descending order.

 The Crew Grid is initially blank unless the Template is populated.
-If you have used the Catalog to add crew via the “Crew” Category, these entries will be available to select from “Existing Crew”.
+If you have used the Cast & Crew to add crew via the “Crew” Category, these entries will be available to select from “Existing Crew”.
 Otherwise, include a crew member's Name, Job Title, Department, and contact information then click “Add”.
 Specific call times can also be stipulated here – otherwise, it’s assumed that they will adhere to the default call time stated in the Call Time section.

-Manually-populated data only is typed into a given field is not available to be retrieved for other elements or future call sheets, with one exception – when it's saved to a Template.
+Manually-populated data only is typed into a given field is not available to be retrieved for other elements or future call sheets, with one exception – when it's saved to a

 Production Details convey the contact details of your production company.
 Given these are unlikely to change, they are ideal candidates to be included in the templates.